An Integrative Approach to Therapy: Tending Mind, Body & Spirit

 My work as a therapist is rooted in psychodynamic theory, which emphasizes the unconscious or what is not ordinarily obvious in our understanding of how we experience life and behave.
 This means we move slowly and intentionally, spending meaningful time understanding your history—and how the patterns, adaptations, and stories you’ve carried shape your life and inform your reasons for seeking therapy.

-In the first three sessions, I assess what’s happening in the mind, body, and soul.
-These sessions forge the therapeutic relationship, which is recognized as the strongest predictor of positive results in psychotherapy.
+In the first five sessions, I meet you in the middle of your process, providing solid ground and a well of compassion for the content you’re tending.
+As we get to know one another, I gain insight and begin to collaborate with you on better understanding your history, how it’s influenced your life, and what processes toward healing might look like.
+These sessions forge the therapeutic relationship, which is recognized as the strongest predictor of transformative change in therapy.
 Our relationship thus becomes a vehicle for repatterning maladaptive behaviors, cognitive distortions, and trauma-informed narratives.

 Relational Neuroscience shows that people cannot reach their full potential unless they are in a healthy connection with others.
 The brain’s mirror neuron system needs relational input to stay in shape.
 You need to really “see” other people in an emotional sense and be “seen” in order to keep the mirroring system functioning well; without that input, it’s harder to perceive other people accurately and feel close to them.